Mark Ingram II Player Prop Bets for NFL Week 6 | Houston vs. Indianapolis 10/17/2021

 Season Stats

-- The Texans have thrown the ball in 52.2% of their plays from scrimmage this year while running the ball 47.8% of the time.
-This offensive attack ranks 29th in the NFL in points scored.
+- The Texans have run 52.2% passing plays and 47.8% rushing plays this season.
+They rank 29th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Ingram's matchup with the Colts.